Dhamek Stupa: History

-Dhamek Stupa marks the precise location where the Buddha preached his first discourse to his first five disciples (Kaundinya, Assaji, Bhaddiya, Vappa and Mahanama), and where all five eventually became fully liberated.
-This event marked the formation of the sangha.
-Several of the ancient sources describe the site of this first sermon as a Mriga-dayaa-vanam or a sanctuary for animals.
-(In Sanskrit, the word mriga is used in the sense of game animals, with deer being the most common).
+Dhamek Stupa marks the location where the Buddha gave his first teaching to his first five disciples Kaundinya, Assaji, Bhaddiya, Vappa and Mahanama.
+All five eventually became fully liberated.
+This event also marked the formation of the sangha.
+Several of the ancient sources describe the site of this first teaching as a Mriga-dayaa-vanam or a sanctuary for animals, which was the founding reason for the establishment of Deer Park by a local king.
+In Sanskrit, the word mriga is used in the sense of game animals, with deer being the most common.

-After the parinirvana of the Buddha in 544 BCE, his remains were cremated and the ashes were divided and buried under eight stupas, with two further stupas encasing the urn and the embers.
-Dhamek Stupa was presumably among these eight stupas.
-In 249 BCE, Mauryan King Ashoka commissioned the expansion of Dhamek Stupa.
-Dhamek Stupa was further expanded in 500 CE.
+After the parinirvana of the Buddha, his remains were cremated and the ashes were divided and buried under eight stupas, with two further stupas encasing the urn and the embers.
+The Dhamek Stupa was presumably among these eight stupas.
+The Mauryan King Ashoka may have commissioned the stupa's expansion.
+The contemporary profile of the Dhamek Stupa has been conclusively dated to the Gupta Empire and the 5th-6th century CE.

 A 17th-century Jain manuscript describes a Jain temple in Varanasi as a pilgrimage site for Jains.
 The temple is located close to "a famous Bodisattva sanctuary" at a place called dharmeksā.

 In what is the first incontrovertible reference to the ruins at Sarnath, Jonathan Duncan (a charter member of the Asiatic Society and later Governor of Bombay) described the discovery of a green marble reliquary encased in a sandstone box in the relic chamber of a brick stupa at that location.
-The reliquary was discovered in January 1794, during the dismantling of a stupa (referred to by Alexander Cunningham as stupa "K" or the "Jagat Singh stupa", later identified as the Dharmarajika Stupa) by employees of Zamindar Jagat Singh (the dewan of Maharaja Chait Singh, the Raja of Benares).
-Duncan published his observations in 1799.
-The reliquary contained a few bones and some pearls, which were subsequently thrown into the Ganges river.
-The reliquary itself has also disappeared, although the outer sandstone box was replaced in the relic chamber, where it was rediscovered by Cunningham in 1835.
+The reliquary was discovered in January 1794, during the dismantling of a stupa (referred to by Alexander Cunningham as stupa "K" or the "Jagat Singh stupa", later identified as the Dharmarajika Stupa) by employees of Babu Jagat Singh (the Aumil of parganas Shivpur & Katehar and Nephew of Raja Balwant Singh of Benares).
+Duncan published his observations in 1799 with the periodical of the Asiatic Society.
+The reliquary contained a few bones and some pearls, which were subsequently immersed in the Ganges river.
+The reliquary itself, although sent over to the Asiatic Society, disappeared.
+The outer sandstone box once containing the reliquary was rediscovered by Cunningham in 1835.
 The bricks of the stupa were hauled off and used for the construction of the market in Jagatganj, Varanasi.
 Jagat Singh and his crew also removed a large part of the facing of the Dhamek Stupa, and removed several Buddha statues which he retained at his house in Jagatganj.